-- 2. 'Ritratto di spalla' (Shoulder Portrait): This is the essential characteristic of the Venice Drawing.
+- 2. 'Ritratto di spalla'39 (Shoulder Portrait): This is the essential characteristic of the Venice Drawing.
 The portrait, generally shown in a three-quarter front or back view, depicts the head over the shoulder, either facing the viewer or directed elsewhere. - 3.
 'Ritratto di spalla', three-quarter back view: The shoulder portrait is seen from a three-quarter back view, as in the Drawing.
 If this criterion is not applicable, it is marked as "NA" (Not Applicable). - 4.
 Portrait oriented to the left. - 5.
-Head and gaze directed at the viewer: The head and gaze are directed towards the viewer. - 6.
-Hand pulling the hair: Depiction of a hand pulling Christ's hair. - 7.
+Head and gaze directed at the viewer. - 6.
+Hand pulling the hair. - 7.
 Hair and beard: general appearance of the hair and beard with two points (bifid beard). - 8.
 Mouth partially open: expression of intense suffering and emotion. - 9.
 Presence of a crown of thorns.